-Doing the cable assembly drawing
+Doing the cable assembly drawing in a Printed Board assembly

-Figure 2 Schematic Layout of the connector head
+Figure 2 Schematic Layout of the connector head component footprint

 The other connector heads are laid out in the same format with the exception that the face will be rotated (which can be done by pressing the spacebar).
-Of course, you may be designing a harness with many different end-points, so appropriately space and rotate the connector head parts as needed.
+Of course, you may be designing a wiring harness drawing with many different end-points, so appropriately space and rotate the connector head as needed.

-When you have appropriately placed the parts within your schematic layout, double click on the line item bubble part and enable the visibility for the line item and type in a numerical value (i.e. 1 or 2, etc).
+When you have appropriately placed the within your schematic layout, double click on the line item bubble part and enable the visibility for the line item and type in a numerical value (i.e. 1 or 2, etc).

 Figure 3 Highlighted area shows how the bezier curved is placed